matheusslg/react-redux-simple-list/README.md

 # React Redux Simple List

-This project was created with the intention to show a simple users list with fake values from an external api utilizing Redux + Formik + Axios and other features.
+This project was created with the intention to show a simple users list with fake values from an external api utilizing Redux + Formik + Yup + Material UI + Axios and other features.

 To run it it's simple:
 ```shell